paoloambrosio/paoloambrosio.github.io/_posts/2012-04-28-active-record-pattern-with-spring-and-aspectj.md

 	    }
 	}

 It should complain that the method findAll() is undefined for the type User.
 Let's fix the compilation errors before we do any real implementation.
-Let's create a UserPersistence aspect that enriches the User class with the static method.</p>
+Let's create a UserPersistence aspect that enriches the User class with the static method.

 	public aspect UserPersistence {